 - Work Sets: Most programs don’t explicitly mention any warm up sets you might do, they only show you the “work” sets.
 If you’re expected to lift 3 sets of 5 reps with 80kg, you might warm up with 60kg.
-With 5/3/1 the first two sets are effectively warm ups, for example in the first week if you can lift 62.5kg for 5 reps then doing 47.5kg and 55kg will be easy.
+With 5/3/1 the first two sets are effectively warm ups.
+In the first week if you can lift 62.5kg for 5 reps then doing 47.5kg and 55kg will be easy.

 - Deload week: Some coaches believe that life gives you natural breaks where you can’t make it to the gym, so it isn’t always necessary to schedule an ‘easy’ week.
-In 5/3/1 every 4th week is effectively a recovery week, where you unload some of the weight you normally use to give your body a break.
-This is known as ‘active recovery’, and because your body is still moving it is more beneficial than skipping the gym completely in week 4.
+In 5/3/1 every 4th week is effectively a recovery week.
+This is where you unload some of the weight you normally use to give your body a break.
+This is known as ‘active recovery’, and because your body is still moving it is more beneficial than taking the week off.

-- Assistance Lifts: While not mentioned here, depending on the version of 5/3/1, you will complete 1-2 more exercises on the same day as these Squats.
+- Assistance Lifts: Depending on the version of 5/3/1, you will complete 1-2 more exercises on the same day as these Squats.
 It’s usually a complementary lift like a Deadlift or Front Squat, often for a higher number of total reps.
-These are to increase the overall volume of training you are doing, and it’s important that the priority should be given to excelling in the primary or key lift, in this case the Squat.
-Strength coaches will tell to avoid “Majoring in the minors”, meaning not to expend all your energy trying to get personal bests in your assistance lifts at the expense of your main lift of the day.
+These are to increase the overall volume of training you are doing.
+It’s important that the priority should be given to excelling in the primary or key lift, in this case the Squat.
+Strength coaches will warn lifters to avoid “Majoring in the minors”.
+That means not to use up all your effort setting personal bests in your assistance lifts at the expense of your main lift of the day.

 5/3/1 – Pro’s

 - Once you’ve established your one rep max, the program writes itself.
-You don’t need to worry about how much to lift as it’s decided for you based on percentages, you would just refer to a calculator like this.
+You don’t need to worry about how much to lift as it’s decided for you based on percentages.
+All you have to do is refer to a calculator like this.